 At ball release (BR), trunk flexion and rotation both had a positive relationship with shoulder moments at maximum internal rotation (MIR) (r = 0.69, r = 0.82, respectively) supporting previous literature, which has suggested that the kinematic actions of the pelvis and trunk are strongly related to the actions of the shoulder during pitching

 Normal shoulder movement is achieved through a stable lumbopelvic-hip complex and scapula.
 Thus, the pelvis must provide a stable platform for the scapula and the scapula provide a stable platform for the shoulder.
 Essentially, allowing the musculature of the lumbopelvic-hip complex to initiate shoulder movement (1)

-It is intriguing that the glute activity of the position players is at high demand because another study called, Functional hip characteristics of baseball pitchers and position players, found that the glute activity of pitchers was less than position players.
-This added glute strength could be needed to stabilize the legs and core due to the added momentum from the movement towards the ball with position players.
-Here was the result from this study:
+It is intriguing that the glute activity of position players is in high demand because another study called, Functional hip characteristics of baseball pitchers and position players, found that the glute activity of pitchers was less than position players.
+This added glute strength could be needed to stabilize the legs and core due to the added momentum from the movement toward the ball with position players.
+Here was the result of this study: